-- The process of abstraction that Berkeley rejects serves not only to support our beliefs in mathematical claims, but also our knowledge of the laws of motion. - If we were convinced that these laws were universally valid, then we might infer that they are true. - If we think that we have knowledge of the laws of motion, and believe that our knowledge is justified by appeal to a process of abstraction, then we can argue for the legitimacy of that process. - Thus, it is important for Berkeley to block the inference by denying that laws of motion are veridical. - "Those who treat of mechanics employ certain abstract and general words, and imagine in bodies force, action, attraction, solicitation, etc., which are exceedingly useful for theories, enunciations, and computations concerning motion, although in actual truth and in bodies actually existing, they are sought in vain, as much as are those things imagined by mathematical abstraction" (On Motion, §39, AW 506b).
+- Abstraction also underlies our knowledge of the laws of motion. - If we were convinced that these laws were universally valid, then we might infer that they are true. - If we thought that we have knowledge of the laws of motion, and believe that our knowledge is justified by appeal to a process of abstraction, then we can argue for the legitimacy of that process. - Thus, it is important for Berkeley to block the inference by denying that laws of motion are veridical. - "Those who treat of mechanics employ certain abstract and general words, and imagine in bodies force, action, attraction, solicitation, etc., which are exceedingly useful for theories, enunciations, and computations concerning motion, although in actual truth and in bodies actually existing, they are sought in vain, as much as are those things imagined by mathematical abstraction" (On Motion, §39, AW 506b).